 There will be limited places available to go on each trip and they will be awarded on a competitive bases.
 This, along with all the details of the scheme is explained in the Terms and Conditions of each specific trip.
 Make sure to read these carefully before applying.

 What is paid for?

 Farm Innovation Visits are part of the NI Rural Development Programme and part funded by the EU.
-This scheme will cover costs associated with accommodation, travel including coach and air travel, breakfast, lunch and evening meals when in Denmark.
+This scheme will cover costs associated with accommodation, travel including coach and air travel and main meals when outside Northern Ireland.